 Personal Protective Equipment (ZIP*).
 OSHA.
 Includes a PPE PowerPoint presentation created by the OSHA Training Institute intended as an aid to authorized OSHA Outreach Instructors teaching PPE safety.

 PPE Workshop Lesson Plan (PDF).
 National Institute of Environmental Health Sciences (NIEHS).
 Applicable for hazardous waste worker and emergency response training.
 Exercise for reinforcing and enhancing worker's knowledge of PPE.

 PPE in Agriculture

 Personal Protective Equipment (PPE).
 National Ag Safety Database (NASD).
 Some tasks on the farm contain hazards that must be done wearing personal protective clothing and/or specialized safety equipment if workers are to be safe.
 This page discusses various hazards and PPE typically found on farms.

-Emergency Response Resources.
-National Institute for Occupational Safety and Health (NIOSH) Workplace Safety and Health Topic.
+Emergency Preparedness and Response Resources.
+National Institute for Occupational Safety and Health (NIOSH).
 Addresses respirators, protective clothing, latex allergy and eye protection as they relate to emergency response settings.

 PPE Saves Lives (PDF*).
 OSHA Job Safety and Health Quarterly (JSHQ).
 2002 winter; 13(2):34-7.
 Article on the value of PPE written by Fred Walters and published in OSHA’s JSHQ Job Safety & Health Quarterly, Volume 13 Number 2, winter 2002.